This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The aim of it is, the Halo XRT is the perfect entry level rangefinder for an entry level price.
 It's got the right amount of simplicity while still being able to punch out accuracy.
 However, you should be aware that you'll need to buy your first battery to power it - piece of cake considering the cheap price!

-If you want a little more shebang in your unit, the Halo X Ray rangefinder (featured here) has a little more to offer.
-It has AI technology for calculating slope, and it has 100 yards more of ranging distance.
-Again, it’ll only take chump change to buy!
+If you want a little more shebang in your unit, the Halo Z6X2-7 rangefinder has a little more to offer.
+It has AI technology for calculating slope, and 600 yards of ranging distance.
+Again, it'll only take chump change to buy!

 The Halo series is the ideal line to take advantage of low costs for newbies to the hunting sport.
 With the same power as other high powered optics, you'll be pleased to get the extra value for the lowest prices.
 Save the big bucks for filling your truck!